milikhin/seabass2/README.md

 ## Becoming a sponsor

 Seabass is a free software.
-You can support the development using [Patreon](https://www.patreon.com/mmmikhael).
-Your donations helps to find time for resolving non-critical issues and implementing new features.
+You can support the development using [Patreon](https://www.patreon.com/mmmikhael) or [PayPal](https://paypal.me/mmmikhael/5).
+Donations helps to find time for resolving non-critical issues and implementing new features.

 The more supporters the project gets, the more development time it gets.
 And if it doesn't...
 Well there be updates and new features on a regular basis anyway!
 Just less often.